rancher/docs/content/rancher/v2.x/en/user-settings/node-templates/_index.md

 ## Updating a Node Template

 1. From your user settings, select **User Avatar > Node Templates**.
-1. Choose the Node Template you want to edit and click the **Vertical Ellipsis (...) > Edit**.
+1. Choose the node template that you want to edit and click the **Vertical Ellipsis (...) > Edit**.

-	**Note:**
-	Starting 2.2, you'll have to enter Account Access Information and create a **cloud credential** before editing node template.
-This will save you the hassle of re-entering access information everytime you edit a node template.
+	   > **Note:** As of v2.2.0, the default `active` [node drivers]({{< baseurl >}}/rancher/v2.x/en/admin-settings/drivers/node-drivers/) and any node driver, that has fields marked as `password`, are required to use [cloud credentials]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/#cloud-credentials).
+If you have upgraded to v2.2.0, existing node templates will continue to work with the previous account access  information, but when you edit the node template, you will be required to create a cloud credential and the node template will start using it.

 1. Edit the required information and click **Save**.

-**Result:** The node template is updated with new information.
+**Result:** The node template is updated.
 All node pools using this node template will automatically use the updated information when new nodes are added.

 ## Cloning Node Templates